mxsdev/LocalSandbox/README.md

 LocalSandbox is a local emulator for Azure cloud services.
 Currently, the focus is on supporting [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) but other services are planned.

-## Help & Support

-I have opened a [Discord server](https://discord.gg/MbauZyqzmj) for support.
-I'll be available there to help debug any issues you may have.

-Alternatively, feel free to open a [GitHub issue](https://github.com/mxsdev/LocalSandbox/issues/new) if you have a feature request or bug report.
+Feel free to open a [GitHub issue](https://github.com/mxsdev/LocalSandbox/issues/new) if you have a feature request or bug report.

 ## Quickstart